MikeCook9994/homelab/docs/configure-new-vm.md

 Run `useradd -m -s /usr/bin/bash -G sudo mike && mkdir /home/mike/.ssh && chown mike:mike /home/mike/.ssh`

+If this is a docker vm/lxc run `usermod -aG docker mike`

 We intentionally don't set a password so the user cannot be signed into locally, only via ssh.

 ## Passwordless sudo for `mike`